 \section{Supplementary Video Overview}

 To complement the static visualizations provided in this document, we include a supplementary video that offers dynamic and comprehensive renderings of our results.
 This video is intended to provide a deeper visual understanding of the improvements achieved by our proposed SA-ResGS framework across various evaluation scenarios.

-The video includes: \begin{itemize} \item \textbf{Novel View Rendering.} We present extended 360-degree novel view trajectories, captured along spiral and circular camera paths, which go beyond the discrete test views shown in the main paper and supplementary figures.
+The video includes: \begin{itemize} \item \textbf{Novel View Rendering.} We present extended 360-degree novel-view trajectories captured along spiral and circular camera paths, going beyond the discrete test views shown in the main paper and supplementary figures.
 These renderings highlight the effectiveness of our physically grounded view selection and residual supervision in preserving structural consistency and photometric quality across challenging viewpoints. \item \textbf{Ablation Study Comparisons.} To illustrate the impact of each component, we show side-by-side comparisons of different model variants under continuous camera movement.
-These scenes demonstrate the robustness and fidelity improvements from residual supervision and surface-aware physically grounded view selection, especially under sparse-view or occluded regions. \end{itemize}
+These scenes demonstrate robustness and fidelity improvements from residual supervision and surface-aware physically grounded view selection, especially in sparse-view or occluded regions. \end{itemize}